robotrobertson/jekyll-now/_posts/2018-02-05-successfulmountainbikeride.md

 ---
 layout: post
-title: Electric Mountain Bike Ride Three
+title: Sunday Electric Mountain Bike Ride
 ---
 Because electric mountain bike is a bit long, it will now be known as EMB.
 Sunday's ride was hot, but when you have the ability to 20 MPH quickly air conditioning is readily available.
 I rode on Deerhill trail and went the uphill route.
 It was the first time I heard some EMB trash talk, a runner and mountain bike rider were talking on the trail: